Classification of Fermi-LAT sources with deep learning using energy and time spectra: Introduction

+A related deep learning approach based on energy and time dependent fluxes has recently been used to predict the subclass of AGN of uncertain type in \cite{Kovacevic:2020sly}.
+Our work goes substantially beyond \cite{Kovacevic:2020sly}: We significantly extend the investigation of deep learning methods and the corresponding numerical analysis, exploring recurrent neural networks and applying deep learning to the categorisation of UNC sources for the first time.

+We here concentrate on binary-type classification of UNC sources in two steps by using dense and recurrent deep neural networks.
+In particular, we first perform interclass binary-type classification, by predicting if UNC are AGN or PSR, and then PSR intraclass binary-type classification separating YNG vs. MSP.
+We demonstrate that deep neural networks based on energy and time spectra provide powerful classifiers to separate AGN from PSR, as well as YNG from MSP, with a performance that is comparable with previous feature-based analyses presented in the literature.
+In addition, our method is very flexible and can easily be generalised to include multiwavelength data for the energy and time spectra coming from different observatories.
+We also reconsider the classification of gamma-ray sources based on features, and propose a procedure based on autoencoders.

-The paper is organised as follows.
-The data processing, the main neural network architectures and the training and testing strategies are presented in Sec.~\ref{sec:nn}.
-In Sec.~\ref{sec:results} we discuss the classification performance on labelled catalog sources.
-A cross-matching procedure using an older catalog is presented in Sec.~\ref{sec:xval}.
-In Sec.~\ref{sec:autoenc} we introduce an alternative approach for feature selection using autoencoders.
-Our predictions for the unlabelled sources in the current \fermi catalog are provided in Sec.~\ref{sec:pred}.
-We conclude in Sec.~\ref{sec:theend}.
+The paper is organized as follows.
+The dataset is introduced in Sec.~\ref{sec:data}.
+Our methods, including the main neural network architectures and the training and testing strategies are presented in Sec.~\ref{sec:method}.
+In Sec.~\ref{sec:results} we discuss the classification performance on labelled catalogue sources, a cross-matching procedure using an older catalogue, and we provide our predictions for the unlabelled sources in the current \fermi catalogue.
+In Sec.~\ref{sec:autoenc} we introduce an alternative approach for feature selection using autoencoders, before concluding in Sec.~\ref{sec:theend}.
+A link to a repository containing ancillary files with our classification results, together with more details on the dataset used are provided in the Data Availability section at the end of the manuscript.